bigskysoftware/hypermedia-systems-book/ch12-building-a-contacts-app-with-hyperview.typ

 ``` ]

 `render_to_response()` renders a template with the given context, and turns it
-into an Flask response object with the appropriate Hyperview
+into a Flask response object with the appropriate Hyperview
 `Content-Type` header.
 Obviously, the implementation is highly-specific to
 serving our Hyperview mobile app.
 But we can modify the function to do content
 negotiation based on the request’s `Accept` header: